Haal E Kangaal: Cast

+Premiere

 A rough cut was shown in 2014 at the Manipal International Film Festival.
 The group Popup talkies has been taking the film as a part of its curated package on Indian art house movies to places like Hyderabad and Mumbai.

 Haal-E-Kangaal has its premier on the 10th of June 2018 at the Reaktor Indian Film Festival in Vienna, Austria as a part of a package of Indian Art House film curated by programme coordinator Vivek Singhania and Festival director Bernhard Kammel.